 However, the integrated designs do tend to have a longer lifespan which means the need for replacement is less likely.
 Both options are just as reliable when it comes to protecting your home or property.

 If you currently have non-fire-rated fittings in place, you can swap them for fire rated.
 However, we advise that you get expert assistance in doing so.
-Our team are ideally placed to help you determine what downlights you need to improve the safety of your building.
+Our team is ideally placed to help you determine what downlights you need to improve the safety of your building.
 And with plenty of designs and styles to choose from, you can fire-proof your home or office easily and affordably.

-A word in favour of LEDs
+A Word In Favour of LEDs

 Light-emitting diodes also have a much longer lifespan, meaning less time, effort and money spent on maintenance and replacements.
 Choosing fire rated downlights with LED technology means you can put safety first and enjoy the added bonuses of saving energy and money.

 We understand just how important it is to select the right lighting, which is why we only sell the highest quality of fire rated downlights.
 We know that the key factor to consider when choosing fire rated downlights is safety.
-Contact us today and our team of lighting experts will help you choose the right downlight to provide you with the maximum safety for your specific building and project.
+Contact us today, and our team of lighting experts will help you choose the right downlight to provide you with the maximum safety for your specific building and project.